 It's not a coincidence the Hokuto no Ken 2 anime series was the only adaptation of the Shura/Kaioh stories, period.
 All other depictions have concluded their timelines with Raoh's death, though Kenshiro Den's opening goes slightly further and essentially serves as an epilogue.

 Though various video games and Hokuto Musou 2have had stories both during and beyond Part 2 of the series, it's just that most of the major adaptations/spinoffs have ignored Part II and beyond except for Kenshiro, Toki, and Raoh's homeland being Asura/Shura.

-So Cool It's Awesome: In spite of the above tropes, this is still a pretty fun Anime to watch/Manga to read, and it's understandable why it influenced so many other Japanese works.
+So Cool It's Awesome: In spite of the aforementioned Seinfeld Is Unfunny, this is still a pretty fun Anime to watch/Manga to read 30 years after its release, and it's understandable why it influenced so many other Japanese works.

 Squick: Not for the weak of stomach, this franchise is.

 That One Boss: Despite his status as a relatively minor villain in the manga and anime, Alf is a notorious among players of the Mega Drive Hokuto no Ken as a sub-boss who can pin down Kenshiro with his ability to surround Ken from behind with a clone of himself.